 “The Matriarch’s Scarlet Guard,” Divari said.
 “Father said they were among the best heavy infantry on Canno.”

 A straight line of corpses showed the place the spear-ring had first collapsed.
 Despite Teman and Sairo corpses jumbled elsewhere, Divari knew these few Ton died early in the battle.
 A broad hole dripping blood and laced with viscera marked each body in the line, the first through the open ruin of a skull with fragments of helm still behind it, sinking a few inches lower on each.
-The ballista bolt responsible lay right at the foot of a great Sairo banner, surrounded by a great splatter of blood and gore-pulp.
+The ballista bolt responsible drove in beneath the foot of a great Sairo banner, surrounded by a great splatter of blood and gore-pulp.
 Inside the splatter was a Ton warrior’s outline, itself filled with a dense red splash.

 “There it is,” Venor breathed.
-“The bolt spikes Sairo early on, and there’s none other to take command.
+“The bolt spikes Sairo early, and there’s none other to take command.
 Of course her Guard try to protect her corpse rather than join the battle proper, leastwise ’til it’s too late.
 Much good it did, eh?”

 A gold pocketwatch, outside faces set with rubies carved into a single blossom per side, hung by a long black chain from a splinter in the bolt.
 The shaft stood taller than Divari herself, and thick as her thigh at the base.
 She pulled the pocketwatch loose and eyed its cracked face.
 2:72 in the afternoon.
 It must be the exact instant of Mei-la’s death.
 The idea of a Queen—for call herself what she was, a Matriarch of the Ton was a Queen to any other land—cut down on the field like a common peasant made her pallid.

 Divari felt stinging in her right hand, and, looking at it, saw blood trickling from her palm.
 When did that happen?
 She shrugged the thought away.
 There were too many sharp things about; she must’ve snagged her hand on one piece of battle-refuse while distracted by others.

 Hevrin landed beside her.
 The restored river drove into the carrion-dam behind them and foamed it apart.